Financial-Times/origami/README.md

 ## Markup

-For an standard blockquote style use classes `o-quote o-quote--standard` and the following markup:
+For a standard blockquote style use classes `o-quote o-quote--standard` and the following markup:

 ```html
 <blockquote class="o-quote o-quote--standard">